-- However, due to the presence of the existing balcony and the fact that the balcony does not overlook the private amenity space of the nearby neighbours it is considered that an appropriately increased balcony can be supported in this location.
-Aldcliffe Cottages are located between 16m-18m away from the proposed balcony, views to the front elevation windows of these properties will be obscured by the 2m high hedging (the hedging is approximately 3.5m high when stood outside of the application site) and the reduction in levels land levels.
-As a result of the existing relationship between the applicant's property and these cottages, an appropriately increased balcony is not considered to result in loss of privacy. - 7.6 The reduction in balcony size to 12m2 is considered to limit the use of this space lending itself to uses more in line with the existing balcony, thus maintaining the existing relationship.
-Furthermore, the increase in size is largely in a north-south lateral direction with the depth of the balcony increasing by only 700mm ensuring that the balcony's projection from the rear elevation of the barn is kept to a minimum.
+- 7.3.1 The existing balcony has a usable floor area of $4.6m^2$ a space large enough for standing/a small table lending itself to relatively infrequent use.
+Due to the presence of the existing balcony and the fact that the balcony does not overlook the private amenity space of the nearby neighbours it is considered an appropriately increased balcony can be supported in this location.
+Aldcliffe cottages are located between 16m-18m away from the proposed balcony, views to the front elevation windows of these properties will be obscured by the 2m high hedging (the hedging is approximately 3.5m high when stood outside of the application site) and the reduction in land levels.
+As a result of the existing relationship between the applicant property and these cottages an appropriately increased balcony is not considered to result in unacceptable levels of privacy. - 7.3.2 The 11.6m floor area of the balcony is considered to limit the use of this space lending itself to uses more in line with the existing balcony, thus maintaining the existing relationship.
+Further, the increase in size is largely in a north-south lateral direction with the depth of the balcony increasing by only 700mm ensuring that the balcony's projection from the rear elevation of the barn is kept to a minimum.
 As such it is considered the amended scale of the balcony is appropriately sized for this raised location.

-7.7 Impacts on the designated heritage assets
+7.4 Impacts on the designated heritage assets

-In accordance with the Listed Building and Conservation Areas Act, when considering any application that affects a Listed Building, a Conservation Area or their setting, the local planning authority must pay special attention to the desirability of preserving or enhancing the character or appearance of the heritage asset or its setting.
-This is reiterated by policies DM30, DM31 and DM32.

-The main consideration is the possible impact on the setting of the adjacent grade two listed Aldcliffe Cottages.
+- 7.4.1 In accordance with the Listed Building and Conservation Areas Act, when considering any application that affects a Listed building, a Conservation Area or their setting, the local planning authority must pay special attention to the desirability of preserving or enhancing the character or appearance of the heritage asset or its setting.
+This is reiterated by policies DM30, DM31 and DM32. - 7.4.2 The main consideration is the possible impact on the setting of the adjacent grade two listed Aldcliffe Cottages.
 The principal setting of the row of cottages is created by the road in front and the views along the terrace from the East and West.
-The view to the application site is separated by the existing low stone wall and hedge above (3-4 metres) and the garden area beyond.
-The proposed development site is set back from these immediate sightlines and will be single storey (in stone) with the balcony above featuring a clear frameless glass balustrade to replace a timber structure.
+The view to the application site is separated by the existing low stone wall and hedge above (3 4 metres) and the garden area beyond.
+The proposed development site is set back from these immediate sightlines and will feature a clear frameless glass balustrade to replace a timber structure.
 In view of the above observations, it is not considered that the proposal will impact/harm the setting of the adjacent listed buildings unduly and is therefore acceptable.